 Globally, chocolate and cocoa, are in a moment of change and dynamism.
 These changes are for better as cocoa producers, chocolate makers, retailers, and even researchers have discovered creative new ways to interact with chocolate.
 They have traveled the world, experienced, got inspired and decided to freshen up chocolate brands with new packaging, more favors, different origins, and additional products.

-And when you have many chocolate makers under the same roof, it’s easy to spot new chocolate trends in the chocolate industry.
+And when you have many chocolate makers under the same roof, it’s easy to spot new chocolate trends in the chocolate industry, like chocolate covered coffee.

 That being said, let’s check out 3 fascinating trends that are reshaping the chocolate industry.